carsonsw09/CS1-cswhite2/README.md

 Name Fileio
 Descrpition Lab based on input and output files
 Due Date 4/28/23
-Status not done
+Status done
 Location https://github.com/carsonsw09/CS1-cswhite2/tree/main/Assignments2/Labs/Lab10
-Self Grade
+Self Grade 95/100
-Notes
+Notes All the fix me's are done and a screenshot is in the folder

 ## Lab11: